Central Philippine University: Christ Emphasis Week

+UWCF

-In 2015, although for many years the University Day festivity was celebrated in August until September, it was moved and combined with the Foundation Day that starts from September and ends in the first week of October.
-The festivity characterized with intramural games between colleges and schools that starts in September, the annual famous Mr. and Ms. CPU pageant, a university picnic and concerts at the Promenade (Alumni Promenade and Concert Park).
-At the last days of the celebration is the Foundation day which is held every October 1 where the university commemorates its founding by the American missionaries as the Bible School and Jaro Industrial School, Central's two forerunner schools in 1905.
-The commemoration characterized also with a civic parade, a memorial service for the founding father of Central William Valentine and his co-founders, the traditional singing of the Star Spangled Banner along with the raising of the flag of the United States and the Philippines.
+In 2015, the University Day celebration, which had been held in August for many years, was moved and combined with Foundation Day which is also held every October 1.
+In 2025, to align the combined celebrations, it has been named as University Week Central Fest (UWCF).
+This event starts in September and continues into the first week of October.
+The celebration includes intramural games between colleges and schools, which begin in September.
+It also features the popular Mr. and Ms. CPU pageant, a university picnic, foot parade, and concerts at the Promenade (Alumni Promenade and Concert Park).
+The last days of the celebration lead up to Foundation Day, which is held every October 1.
+On this day, the university remembers its founding by American missionaries, starting as a Bible School and Jaro Industrial School, the two forerunner schools of Central in 1905.
+The event includes a civic parade, a memorial service for the founding father of Central, William Orison Valentine, and his co-founders.
+The traditional singing of the Star Spangled Banner takes place, along with the raising of the flags of the United States and the Philippines.